shbhmexe/Projects-2024/9 Neon Navigation Menu with Neon Cursor and Tail/README.md

-## 🌟 Neon Navigation Menu with Neon Cursor and Tail
+## 🌟 Neon Navigation Menu with Neon Cursor Tail
 - **A dynamic, vibrant neon-themed navigation menu featuring a glowing cursor with a trailing effect.**

 ## 💻 Tech Stack